brettvac/brettvac.github.io/docs/create-joomla-tripwire-page.md

 To actually collect the e-mail addresses and send your unwitting user to your \$19.99 offer, you'll need some sort of mechanism to capture the e-mails, and redirect them to your sales page.

-Luckily, with Joomla!, this is a piece of cake with the [Sign Up Chimp Module](https://naftee.com/signupchimp.html).
+Luckily, with Joomla!, this is a piece of cake with the <a href="https://github.com/brettvac/Signupchimp" target="_blank">Sign Up Chimp Module</a>.

+#### Using The Sign Up Chimp Module

-Install the latest version of the [Sign Up Chimp Module](https://naftee.com/signupchimp.html) by going to Extensions: Install
+Install the latest version of the Sign Up Chimp Module by going to Extensions: Install and using this URL: [https://github.com/brettvac/signupchimp/releases/latest/download/mod_signupchimp.zip](https://github.com/brettvac/signupchimp/releases/latest/download/mod_signupchimp.zip).

 ![Install the Sign Up Chimp Module](/brettvac.github.io/assets/Sign-up-chimp-installation.png)